algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 - Implementing core features from June 7 to June 12, 2024.
 - Reviewing Functional Specification from May 23 to May 24, 2024.
 - Defining Functional Specification from May 14 to May 23, 2024.
-- Creating the Mockup from May 14 to May 21, 2024.
+- Creating the mock-up from May 14 to May 21, 2024.

 **Critical Path**:

 - Core feature development must be completed before final testing.
-- Mockup must be completed before Implementing Core features.
+- Mock-up must be completed before Implementing Core features.

 **Timeline Visualization**: